Amin-Naimi/Simple-Microservices-Communication-Based-on-HTTP/README.md

 ## Using Feign for Communication (Version 1)

-The Spring service optimizes communication with the Node.js service by harnessing Feign, a declarative library designed to simplify and enhance HTTP calls.
+The Spring service optimizes communication with the Node.js service by OpenFeign, a declarative library designed to simplify and enhance HTTP calls.

 ## Using RestTemplate for Communication (Version 2)